Mammals of Keele

 Polecat Mustela putorius: It can be difficult to separate Polecats from Polecat x Ferret hybrids which have traditionally been kept as pets.
 However, the numbers of such animals have increased dramatically over the past few years and it is reasonable to suggest that the following are probably genuine Polecats.
 One in early 2005 Brent Sutton and one along Lymes Road on 23/6/05 Mark Sutton; One in Clock House Drive 29/7/10 Helen Urwin.

 Fallow Deer Dama dama: There is a small population of Fallow Deer on the Mainwaring Estate, two miles to the south.
 The motorway appears to be a barrier to them reaching the Keele Estate.
-However, deer prints were seen in the snow on February 28th 2004 (Neil Carter).
+However, deer prints were seen in the snow on February 28th 2004 (Neil Carter) and may have been this species.